Robert I. Grossman: Academic appointments

 Grossman joined the faculty of the University of Pennsylvania School of Medicine as an assistant instructor in the Department of Neurosurgery.
 He later served as chief of neuroradiology, associate chairman of the Department of Radiology, and professor of radiology, neurosurgery, and neurology.

 In 2001, he was appointed the Louis Marx Professor of Radiology, Chairman of the Department of Radiology, and professor of neurology, neurosurgery, and neuroscience and physiology at NYU School of Medicine.

 In 2007, he was named dean of NYU School of Medicine, later renamed NYU Grossman School of Medicine, and chief executive officer of NYU Medical Center, later renamed NYU Langone Health.
-NYU Langone is one of the largest health systems in the Northeast, with more than 53,000 employees, stretching across seven inpatient facilities and more than 320 locations throughout the New York City region and in Florida.
+NYU Langone is one of the largest health systems in the Northeast.

 In 2025, Grossman retired from his role as dean of NYU Grossman School of Medicine CEO of NYU Langone.
 He has assumed a new role as executive vice president to the NYU Langone Health Board of Trustees.